viash-io/viash/docs/NextFlowTarget.md

 In this case, a tool writes multiple files and we ideally store those in a dedicated (sub) directory.
 This could correspond to a _fork_ in the pipeline DAG, but not necessarily so.

+It should be noted that the downstream transformations or processes should take this forking into account.

 ### `join`

-A pipeline DAG usually contains forks and joins.
+A pipeline DAG usually contains forks as well as joins.
 This function type combines things.
 Tools like, e.g. Pandoc, allow the user to combine several files into one output file.

 ## Specific Functionality